 M-Sport's nerve center is Dovenby Hall, a former hospital that enjoys an idyllic setting in the heart of the Cumbrian countryside.
 The site has been extensively renovated and the old manor house now sits next to a state-of-the-art workshop.

 The extensive site contains everything the team needs to function, with the vast majority of components produced in-house.
-The competition cars have the whole world as their stage, but everything comes together in a quiet corner of Cumbria.
+The competition cars have the whole world as their stage, but everything comes together in this quiet corner of Cumbria.

 THE SEARCH FOR A NEW HOME